Hawkyy2/DSC-KIIT/README.md

 4. Upgrade your skills in Machine Learning, Cloud or Kubernetes

 ## How to get this repository in your local disk
-Hit the Fork button :Fork: at the top right of your github page Then open the forked repository in your github profile and follow the steps
+Hit the Fork button at the top right of your github page Then open the forked repository in your github profile and follow the steps
 * Open git bash
 * Redirect to the folder where you want the local repository